OfficeDev/TrainingContent/O3658/07 User Personalization and OneDrive for Business Operations Using add-in model/Lab.md

 18. Choose **OneDriveCustomizer** Title and click **Add**.

-19. Notice how the app part execution takes a while with the “working on it” message and eventually it does not show any content.
+19. Notice how the add-in part execution takes a while with the “working on it” message and eventually it does not show any content.

     ![Configuration HTML](Images/27.png)